RikiTikkiTavi/superconduct-tc-reg/README.md

     ./scripts/data/process.sh ./data
     ```

-## Train
+### Train
 The configuration is managed by hydra framework.
-The original CLI produced by hydra is available in `superconduct_tc_reg.train` module.

 The default configuration is stored under `./configs`.

 1. Activate venv